gadirajus13/Aerial-Semantic-Segmentation/README.md

 ## Model Architecture
 YOLOv5 Encoder:
-    Utilizes the YOLOv5 model as a feature extractor Extracts multi-scale features from the input images Provides rich semantic information due to its pretraining on object detection tasks
+-Utilizes the YOLOv5 model as a feature extractor -Extracts multi-scale features from the input images -Provides rich semantic information due to its pretraining on object detection tasks

 Custom U-Net Decoder:

-Consists of a series of upsampling blocks (Up modules) Each Up module includes:
+-Consists of a series of upsampling blocks (Up modules) -Each Up module includes:
-    Bilinear upsampling
+    -Bilinear upsampling
-    Concatenation with skip connections from the encoder Two convolutional layers with batch normalization and ReLU activation Gradually increases spatial resolution while decreasing channel depth Incorporates skip connections to preserve fine-grained details
+    -Concatenation with skip connections from the encoder -Two convolutional layers with batch normalization and ReLU activation -Gradually increases spatial resolution while decreasing channel depth -Incorporates skip connections to preserve fine-grained details

 Key components of the architecture: